Chocolate Almond Buttercrunch Toffee Recipe

-Which means it’s gotten cold, gray, and dreary.
+While Paris is always beautiful, when winter comes, the city gets cold and gray.
 In fact, it’s so cold that I refuse to go outside until spring.
-Believe me, all those romantic photos of Paris you see are taken during the spring and fall are very deceptive and although beautiful, it would take a mighty big levier (crowbar) to get me outdoors.
+Believe me, all those romantic photos of Paris you see are taken during the spring and fall are very deceptive.
+And although it’s very pretty, it would take a mighty big levier (crowbar) to get me outdoors some of these days.

 I like to add a sprinkle of fleur de sel, French salt, which gives it a pleasant salty edge which is divine with the dark chocolate and toasty nuts (any coarse salt can be used).
-Although you can use chips, you can also chop up a block of chocolate, instead.
+Although you can use chips, you can also chop up a block of dark chocolate, instead.
+In the end, you’ll have a scrumptious batch of chocolate almond buttercrunch toffee, which makes for great gift-giving around the holidays, or just to snack on with friends and family.
+Enjoy!

 Chocolate-Almond Buttercrunch Toffee